foreverfl/vscode/docs/azure/gettingstarted.md

 ![Azure icon](images/extensions/azure-icon.png)

-**Search Azure commands with the Command Palette.** An important key combination to know is (`kb(workbench.action.showCommands)`), which brings up the Command Palette.
+**Search Azure commands with the Command Palette.** An important key combination to know is (`Ctrl+Shift+P`), which brings up the Command Palette.
 It is your starting point for access to all functionality within VS Code including commands, keyboard shortcuts, and opening files.

 In the Command Palette, type `Azure` to list the commands that are specific to Azure.
 For example, to open the Cloud Shell.

 ![Command palette](images/extensions/command-palette.png)

-**Open folders.** A Visual Studio Code *workspace* is the collection of one or more folders that are opened in a VS Code window (instance).
+**Open folders.** A Visual Studio Code _workspace_ is the collection of one or more folders that are opened in a VS Code window (instance).
 In most cases, you will have a single folder opened as the workspace.
 You can open a workspace by using the **File > Open Folder...** menu, and then selecting a folder.
 However, depending on your development workflow, you can include more than one folder, using an advanced configuration called Multi-root workspace.

 **Review settings.** To edit or review your current settings in VS Code, use (`kb(workbench.action.openSettings)`), to open the Settings editor.
 It is helpful to review settings that any of the extensions may contribute.